 The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

-These guidelines cover eight system elements: story, voice, logo, colours, typography, photos, videos and graphics & illustrations.
+These guidelines cover eight system elements: story, voice, logo, colours, typography, photos, videos and graphics and illustrations.

 When you’re using any of our trademarks, logos, designs and/or other brand features, you acknowledge your acceptance of the terms in these brand guidelines.